MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/resource-consistency/index.md

 To minimize the effect of regional outages, place resources in the same region as the resource group.
 For more information, see [Resource group location alignment](/azure/azure-resource-manager/management/overview#resource-group-location-alignment).

 > [!NOTE]
-> If you have resources that are in different regions within the same resource group, consider moving your resources to a [new resource group or subscription](/azure/azure-resource-manager/management/move-resource-group-and-subscription).
+> If you have resources within the same resource group that are in different regions, consider moving your resources to a [new resource group or subscription](/azure/azure-resource-manager/management/move-resource-group-and-subscription).

 To [determine if your resource supports moving to another resource group](/azure/azure-resource-manager/management/move-support-resources), inventory your resources by cross-referencing them.
 Ensure that you meet the appropriate [prerequisites](/azure/azure-resource-manager/management/move-resource-group-and-subscription#checklist-before-moving-resources).